Posts Tagged ‘Shelley Jackson’

 Fall 2007 Annotated Symposium Notes

 I have created an annotated version of my presentation at Hypothesis?, the first ever Monmouth University English program symposium (which I organized with Toni Magyar).
 My presentation was titled Remixing The Canon: Electronic Literature & Distributed Narratives.
 After defining and offering examples of various forms of New Media and electronic literature I discussed the most recent evolutions in Barthes’ writerly text, including what Jill Walker-Rettberg has termed distributed narratives.
 I call for a look at “remixing” the canon to be more inclusive of electronic literature due to their often literary tone.
-The primaries examples I use comes from authors like Caitlin Fisher, Scott Rettberg, Nick Montfort, and Shelley Jackson.
-(PDF)
+The primaries examples I use comes from authors like Caitlin Fisher, Scott Rettberg, Nick Montfort, and Shelley Jackson. ()

 Return top